 Types of Attachment Styles

 Research has identified four distinct attachment patterns.
-Your pattern influences not just your behavior, but also things like your overall beliefs regarding relationships, and even your capacity for trust.
+Your pattern influences your behavior.
+It also affects your overall beliefs regarding relationships.
+Even your capacity for trust is influenced.

 1. Anxious Attachment

 If you find that you’re objectively “needy” in relationships, you may have an anxious attachment style.
-It’s normal to crave deep emotional intimacy, but you find it hard to hold yourself back because you worry people don’t actually like you.
+It’s normal to crave deep emotional intimacy.
+However, you find it hard to restrain yourself.
+You worry that people don’t actually like you.

 This attachment style happens when a primary caregiver is inconsistent with their approach to parenting.
 They were sometimes engaged, but other times unavailable or focused elsewhere.

-And when you go through this as an infant, it can cause you to have anxiety and uncertainty about getting your needs met in every future relationship.
+As an infant, going through this experience can cause you to have anxiety.
+It also creates uncertainty about getting your needs met in every future relationship.

 Here are a few other common signs: